mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 The [BioLink Model](https://github.com/biolink/biolink-model) is a data model developed for representing biological and biomedical knowledge.
-It represents a schema and generated objects for biolink data model and upper ontology.
-It was designed with the goal of standardizing the way information is represented in a graph store regardless of the formalism used.
+It includes a schema and generated objects for the data model and upper ontology.
+The BioLink Model was designed with the goal of standardizing the way information is represented in a graph store, regardless of the formalism used.
 The working group focused on extending this model to support representation of a wide variety of knowledge.

 The following tasks were accomplished as part of the BioHackathon:

+\begin{enumerate}
-1) represent Datasets, and its related metadata
+\item represent datasets, and their related metadata;
-2) represent Family and Pedigree information, to support clinical knowledge
+\item represent family and pedigree information, to support clinical knowledge;
-3) make the provenance model more rich and descriptive
+\item and make the provenance model more rich and descriptive.
+\end{enumerate}

 For future work, the group will ensure that the new classes added to the model will have appropriate mappings to other schemas and